cirosantilli/linux-cheat/dd.md

     dd if=a of=b

-#Status
+#status

-Stop printing status lines:
+Stop printing status line at the end of the transfer:

     echo a | dd status=none